SkylineP/Prioritize-AI/README.txt

         RUN THE APPLICATION:
             Run the command 'expo start' to start the app using EXPO.
             Open using your Android Emulator
-            Login
-            Enter a prompt using either a Text or Voice prompt

     Technologies Used
         React native